 1st Edition: The study was conducted in 2010, immediately after the first iPad tablet became available to the public.

-2nd Edition: We conducted a follow-up study a year later to study improvements in interface designs and changes in behavior as a result of exposure and practice.
+2nd Edition: We conducted a follow-up study in 2011 to study improvements in interface designs and changes in behavior as a result of exposure and practice.

 We strongly recommend that you read the 2nd edition first, because it has the newest information and is based on testing more mature iPad apps.